AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 The previous examples focused on generic subprograms.
 In this section, we look at generic packages.
-The syntax is similar to that used for generic subprograms: we starts with the :ada:`generic` keyword and continue with formal declarations.
+The syntax is similar to that used for generic subprograms: we start with the :ada:`generic` keyword and continue with formal declarations.
 The only difference is that :ada:`package` is specified instead of a subprogram keyword.